InCoder: A Generative Model for Code Infilling and Synthesis: Introduction

 More specifically, we learn to infill by randomly replacing spans of code with a sentinel token and moving them to the end of the sequence (\autoref{figure:masking-examples}, top).
 The model is trained to predict all tokens in the complete sequence in this permuted ordering.
 During inference, we can edit code by replacing spans with sentinel tokens, prompting the model with the new sequence, and having it generate new tokens to replace the masked spans (\autoref{figure:masking-examples}, bottom).
 Because the model can also trivially generate without sentinel tokens, the result is a unified approach for both program synthesis (via left-to-right generation) and editing (via infilling).

-We evaluate performance on a range of zero-shot code infilling tasks, both new and from existing work, including challenging use cases such as type prediction, variable re-naming, comment generation, and completing missing lines of code.
-Zero-shot infilling with bidirectional context substantially outperforms approaches based on left-to-right-only models, and on several tasks obtains performance comparable to state-of-the-art models fine-tuned on the tasks. \textsc{InCoder} also achieves strong performance on existing left-to-right program synthesis tasks, where it matches existing code language models trained at similar scale despite its more general training objective.
+We evaluate performance on a range of zero-shot code infilling tasks (Sec.\ \ref{sec:infilling-experiments}), both new and from existing work, including challenging use cases such as type prediction, variable re-naming, comment generation, and completing missing lines of code.
+Zero-shot infilling with bidirectional context substantially outperforms approaches based on left-to-right-only models, and on several tasks obtains performance comparable to state-of-the-art models fine-tuned on the tasks.
+Ablation experiments (Sec.\ \ref{sec:ablations}) show that this does not come at the cost of left-to-right generation ability; our causal masking model achieves similar performance to a standard language model on program synthesis benchmarks~\citep{chen2021evaluating,Austin2021ProgramSW} despite its more general training objective.

-To enable further work on code infilling and generation, we publicly release our models at \\\url{https://sites.google.com/view/incoder-code-models}.